onur/medius/content/articles/article-with-cover.md

 SmallImage: https://upload.wikimedia.org/wikipedia/commons/thumb/5/52/Hubble2005-01-barred-spiral-galaxy-NGC1300.jpg/800px-Hubble2005-01-barred-spiral-galaxy-NGC1300.jpg

 Medius is a template for [Pelican](http://blog.getpelican.com/).
-It is heavly inspired from [medium](https://medium.com).
+It is heavily inspired from [medium](https://medium.com).
 Medius means medium in Latin.

 It is still under heavy development and medius doesn't support small